neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-3.md

 13. Once the script execution is completed, go to **Storage accounts**.
 Select **storcon13**, then select the **Container** under **Data Storage** named **storcontainer123**.
 You can see the uploaded file **file.txt** there.

     ![img](../media/strg6.png)

-### Clean up resources

-   >**Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges, although keep in mind that Azure policies do not incur extra cost.

-   >**Note**:  Don't worry if the lab resources cannot be immediately removed.
-Sometimes resources have dependencies and take a longer time to delete.
-It is a common Administrator task to monitor resource usage, so just periodically review your resources in the Portal to see how the cleanup is going.

-   >**When you're done, delete the resource group.
-Deleting the resource group deletes the storage account, the Azure file share, virtual machine and any other resources that you deployed inside the resource group.**

-1. Select Home and then Resource group named **ODL-AZ-305M05D-XXXXXX-AZ305M05D**.

-2. Select the storage account named **contosostr2** and azure sql database named **contosodb1** then delete it.

 #### Review